vsrinivas/fuchsia/docs/input.md

 ## Devices

-Magenta provides access to devices through the file system under `/dev/class/input`.
+Zircon provides access to devices through the file system under `/dev/class/input`.
 Those are HID devices and there are associated ioctls to retrieve the description report and simple reads on those devices will return the event reports.